-The market for associating processing computing solutions is significant and growing rapidly.
-The total addressable market (TAM) for APU search applications, which is the market where GSI is focusing its commercialization efforts, has been determined by GSI to be approximately \$164 billion in 2022, and growing at a compound annual growth rate (CAGR) of 19% to \$287 billion by 2025.
-GSI has similarly determined that the Serviceable Available Market (SAM) for APU search applications is approximately \$5.4 billion in 2022, and anticipated to grow at a CAGR of 21% to \$10 billion by 2025.
-The search market segments included in GSI's TAM and SAM analysis include computer vision, synthetic aperture radar, drug discovery, cybersecurity, and service markets such as NoSQL, Elasticsearch, and OpenSearch.
+The markets for associating processing computing solutions are significant and growing rapidly.
+The total addressable market ("TAM") for APU search applications, which is the market where GSI is focusing its commercialization efforts, has been determined by GSI to be approximately \$232 billion in 2023, and growing at a compound annual growth rate ("CAGR") of 13% to \$380 billion by 2027.
+GSI has similarly determined that the Serviceable Available Market ("SAM") for APU search applications is approximately \$7.1 billion in 2023, and anticipated to grow at a CAGR of 16% to \$12.8 billion by 2027.
+The search market segments included in GSI's TAM and SAM analyses include vector search HPC.
+Some market applications in these segments are computer vision, synthetic aperture radar, drug discovery, and cybersecurity; and service markets such as NoSQL, Elasticsearch, and OpenSearch.

-The growth in demand for associative processing computing solutions is being driven by the increasing market adoption and usage of graphics processing unit (GPU) and CPU farms for AI processing of large data collections, including scientific research.
+The growth in demand for associative processing computing solutions is being driven by the increasing market adoption and usage of graphics processing unit ("GPU") and CPU farms for AI processing of large data collections, including parallel computing in scientific research.
 However, the large-scale usage of GPU and CPU farms for AI processing of data is demonstrating the limits of GPU and CPU processing speeds and resulting in ever higher energy consumption.
 The amounts of data being processed, which is coming from increasing numbers of users and continuously increasing amounts of collected data, has resulted in efforts to split and store the processed data among multiple databases, through a process called sharding.
 Sharding substantially increases processing costs and worsens the power consumption factors associated with processing so much data.
-As the environmental impacts of data processing are becoming increasingly important, and complex workloads are causing the migration from enterprise computing to edge computing for real-time applications, it is becoming increasingly difficult to achieve market demands for low power usage, smaller footprints and higher speeds.
+As the environmental impacts of data processing are becoming increasingly important, and complex workloads are migrating to edge computing for real-time applications, it is becoming increasingly difficult to achieve market demands for low power, smaller footprints and faster results.